Back to blog

 Example: A portable UV sanitizer wand shows 1,800 monthly orders (up from 900 three months ago) with climbing Google search interest.
 Demand Strength score: 82/100.
 The acceleration matters more than the absolute number.

-Dimension 2: Margin Potential (25% of total score)
+Dimension 2: Margin Potential (heavily weighted)

 Margin potential measures whether the economics of the product can support a profitable dropshipping business, factoring in typical competitive pricing dynamics.